-- o A riser card (when available) that has one x4 lane width and one x8 lane width, PCI-Express expansion slots and ROMB.
-Expansion card slots accommodate half-length expansion cards. - 1 An integrated, single-channel U320 SCSI host adapter.
-The internal channel supports up to two SCSI hard drives on the SCSI backplane.
-The SCSI backplane automatically configures SCSI ID numbers and SCSI termination, greatly simplifying drive installation. - 1 Optional RAID through a separate controller card that incorporates 256 MB of cache memory and a RAID battery. - 1 Two integrated Gigabit Ethernet NICs, capable of supporting 10-Mbps, 100-Mbps, and 1000-Mbps data rates. - Four USB 2.0-compliant connectors (two on the front and two on the back) capable of supporting a diskette drive, a CD-ROM drive, a keyboard, a mouse, or a USB flash drive. - 1 Optional remote access controller (RAC) for remote systems management. - 1 An integrated VGA-compatible video subsystem with an ATI Radeon 7000-M, 33MHz PCI video controller.
-This video subsystem contains 16MB of SDRAM video memory (nonupgradable).
+- 1 Seven PCI slots located in an expansion-card cage.
+PCI slot 1 is a 5-V, 32-bit, 33-MHz slot; slots 2 through 5 are 3.3-V, 64-bit, 133-MHz PCI-X slots; slot 6 is a hot-pluggable 3.3-V, PCIe x4 lane slot; and slot 7 is a hot-pluggable 3.3-V, PCIe x8 lane slot.
+Expansion-card slots accommodate full-height, full-length expansion cards. - 1 An integrated, dual-channel U320 SCSI host adapter.
+The internal channel supports up to ten SCSI hard drives using the 1x8 and 1x2 SCSI backplanes.
+The SCSI backplane automatically configures SCSI ID numbers and SCSI termination, greatly simplifying drive installation. - 1 Optional ROMB activated by using a ROMB key, a 256-MB DDR2 400 memory module, and a RAID battery. - 1 Optional RAID through a separate controller card that incorporates 128 MB of cache memory and a RAID battery. - 1 Two integrated Gigabit Ethernet NICs, capable of supporting 10-Mbps, 100-Mbps, and 1000-Mbps data rates. - 1 Four USB 2.0-compliant connectors (two on the front and two on the back) capable of supporting a diskette drive, a CD-ROM drive, a keyboard, a mouse, or a USB flash drive. - 1 Optional remote access controller (RAC) for remote systems management. - 1 An integrated VGA-compatible video subsystem with an ATI Radeon 7000-M, 33-MHz PCI video controller.
+This video subsystem contains 16 MB of SDRAM video memory (nonupgradable).
 Maximum resolution is 1600 x 1200 with 64,000 colors; true-color graphics are supported in the following resolutions: 640 x 480, 800 x 600, 1024 x 768, 1152 x 864, and 1280 x 1024.
-When the optional remote access card is installed, the video resolution is 1024 X 768. - 1 Systems management circuitry that monitors operation of the system fans as well as critical system voltages and temperatures.
-The systems management circuitry works in conjunction with the systems management software. - 1 Back-panel connectors include mouse, keyboard, serial, video, two USB connectors, and two NIC connectors - 1 Front-panel connectors include a video and two USB connectors.
+When the optional RAC is installed, the video resolution is 1024 X 768. - 1 Systems management circuitry that monitors operation of the system fans as well as critical system voltages and temperatures.
+The systems management circuitry works in conjunction with the systems management software. - 1 Standard baseboard management controller with serial access. - 1 Back-panel connectors include mouse, keyboard, serial, video, SCSI, parallel, two USB connectors, and two NIC connectors. - 1 Front-panel connectors include a video and two USB connectors - 1 Front-panel LCD display for system ID and error messaging - 1 System ID button on the front and back panels.